tbreslein/sest/README.md

 Since this is important for some people, let me be clear: `sest` performs heap allocations during its test runs.
-If you cannot have that in your test framework, then `sest` is not fit for your use case.
+If you cannot have that in your test framework, then `sest` is no fit for your use case.

 ## Running the examples